autommatika/nagios-failover/README.md

-and so on

-on my nagios 3.5 servers I have defined the path to each datacentre:
+and so on....
+I have defined the path to each datacentre in the nagios.cfg:

-Nagios server 1
+# Nagios server 1
      # Datacentre1 servers - services
      cfg_dir=/etc/nagios/objects/company/datacentre1

-Nagios server 2
+# Nagios server 2
      # Datacentre1 servers - services
      cfg_dir=/etc/nagios/objects/company/datacentre2